kevinolega/callcentertrainingtips/_posts/2019-07-31-ccschool-scams.md

 I worked in a Call Center Training School.

-And I personally helped people get hire in a call center.
+And I personally helped people get hired in a call center.

 I worked in sales and made six figure income.